simonewebdesign/simonewebdesign/source/_posts/2025-05-13-how-to-make-an-element-keyboard-focusable.md

 - ❌ Not clickable;
 - ✅ Focusable (via key press).

-Feel free to check out [this pen](https://codepen.io/simone/pen/WbbLYEX).
+Feel free to check out [this pen](https://codepen.io/simone/pen/WbbLYEX) for a live example.

 ---